 Amortization Method Gain/Losses are amortized over closed 20-year periods, assumption changes over 15 years, benefit changes for actives over 10 year, and benefit changes for inactive members over 1 year.
 Plan changes mandated by state over 20 years.

-Under the City's Funding Policy, the initial July 1, 1985 unfunded actuarial liability (UAL) is amortized over 34 years ending June 30, 2019 with payments increasing 3.3% per year, the assumed payroll growth.
+Under the City's Funding Policy, the initial July 1, 1985 unfunded actuarial liability (UAL) was amortized over 34 years ending June 30, 2019 ending June 30, 2039.
+This is a level dollar amortization of the UAL.